 - Step 4Upload Tidal music to iCloud Music Library

-To import Tidal music to iCloud Music Library with iTunes Match, the first thing you need to do is to follow this page to download Tidal music to iTunes library.
-And then you can start to sync them to your iCloud Music Library by switching "Sync Library" on.
-Here, we will take iTunes for Windows as example to show you the detailed steps.
+Now you have the compatible Tidal music files with HomePod, you can start to sync them to your iCloud Music Library.
+Here, we will take iTunes for Windows as an example to show you the detailed steps.

 Step 1.
-Launch the iTunes app on your Windows computer;
+Launch the iTunes app on your Windows computer.

 Note: Please subscribe to iTunes Match, if not, you won't see the "Sync Library" tab.

 Step 1.
-Firstly, set up your HomePod and check whether it works properly;
+Firstly, set up your HomePod and check whether it works properly.

 Step 2.
-Secondly, run the Tidal app on your iOS device and set HomePod as the AirPlay destination;
+Secondly, run the Tidal app on your iOS device and set "HomePod" as the AirPlay destination.

 Step 3.
-Alternatively, you can open Control Center on your iDevice and tap AirPlay icon to select HomePod under the "Speakers & TVs" section;
+Alternatively, you can open "Control Center" on your iOS Device and tap the "AirPlay" icon to select "HomePod" under the "Speakers & TVs" section.

 Step 1.
-On Mac computer, go to the Apple menu and choose "System Preferences" from the drop-down list.
+On your Mac computer, go to the "Apple menu" and choose "System Preferences" from the drop-down list.
 Then choose the "Sound" tab.

 Step 5.
-Open Tidal app on your Mac and begin to play music.
+Open the Tidal app on your Mac and begin to play music.
 Music playing on Mac will be streamed through your HomePod.

 Part 3.
 Frequently Asked Questions about HomePod